Recent Blog Posts

 When Does “Stand Your Ground” Protect Defendants from Conviction?

-Posted on January 15, 2019 in Miami Criminal Defense News & Articles
+Posted on January 15, 2019 in Criminal Defense

 Florida's "stand your ground" defense has received much attention in recent years due to high-profile shooting cases.
 This controversial law allows Floridians to "meet force with force - including deadly force."
 The 2012 shooting of Trayvon Martin, in particular, raised serious criticisms of Florida's "stand your ground" law.
 The Washington Post reports that Martin's shooter, George Zimmerman, claimed self-defense.
 He was ultimately acquitted of both murder and manslaughter by a Florida jury in 2013.